kemploe/NTP-Jadwal-Sholat-ESP8266-on-1.8-TFT-Display/README.md

 For more information regarding the validity of the data, please visit the respective web site from the above given links.

+THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT ANY WARRANTY.

 ## 2. Bill of Material (BOM)
    - NodeMCU ESP8266        - https://bit.ly/3zTizP3 or equivalent.
    - 1.8" TFT SPI Display   - https://bit.ly/3QDjysy or equivalent.